 Diane Diana Tess is dean of El Lago del Bosque-Bemidji, the Spanish Language Village.
-Diana has been on staff at Concordia Language Villages for 41 years.
+Diana has been on staff at Concordia Language Villages since 1975, serving as dean since 1979.
 She is fluent in Spanish and has studied Italian.

 Diana earned her bachelor’s degree in Spanish and history from the University of Wisconsin-Eau Claire and her master’s degree in curriculum and instruction from the University of Wisconsin-Milwaukee.
 She has taken post-graduate classes at Cardinal Stritch and Viterbo College.
 Diana teaches Spanish at Nicolet High School in Glendale, Wis., and has traveled with students to Spain, Mexico and Argentina.